-My sister has yet to forgive me for erasing the recording of her gymnastics meet when we were kids.
+My sister has yet to forgive me for erasing the videotape of her gymnastics meet when we were kids.
 I needed to make room for the America’s Cup coverage when it aired back in the days of 12 Metres and VHS tapes.
 The Cup was the most exciting thing happening in sailing and although I was unable to attend the races, watching the action on TV provided a sense that I was there.
 In my opinion, it was certainly more interesting than a floor routine and space on those tapes was at a premium.

 I watched every tack and gybe, listened to the commentary, and paused and rewound dozens of times.
 Oh, what I wouldn’t have given to have been there in person.
 And I doubt the gymnastics meet would have been watched more than once.
 She’ll get over it…some day…maybe.